Gulliford Farm

-Gulliford Farm is a Grade-II listed farmhouse in East Devon, between Exmouth and Topsham.
+Gulliford is a historic agricultural estate and Grade-II listed farmhouse in East Devon, between Exmouth and Topsham.
 It is situated in the village of Exton, in the parish of Woodbury.
 The main residential building dates to the 16th century with later Georgian and Victorian additions.

 History

 The first mention of Gulliford Farm comes as a small dwelling in one of many small hamlets which sprung up in the area around 1300, its name deriving from Geldforde or Geldfeld, a reference to the harvests from the lands surrounding the waterways of East Devon.

 The buildings which then existed were part of the Nutwell Estate, owned by the Dynham (1311–1501) and Prideaux (1520–1649) families, respectively.
 Through them the farm was rented and used by tenant farmers, with the largest farm remaining as Nutwell Castle itself.

 In 1575, after centuries on inadequate maintenance, the 14th century buildings were torn down, and a new, large home farm and hunting lodge was built by Sir Francis Drake, 2nd Bart.
 It is through the second Baronet that the Drake family, mainly Sir Francis Henry Drake, 5th Baronet, would eventually possess Gulliford.

 In 1649, Amias Prideaux sold Gulliford, as a part of the lands of Nutwell Castle, to Sir Henry Ford, whose trustees once again sold the estate following his death.
 At this point Sir Henry Pollexfen bought the estate, and Gulliford soon after entered the ownership of the Drake family.
+By 1692, Thomas Lee, a local businessman and yeoman of the parish of Woodbury, was living at Gulliford when he leased out land on the south of the estate for the construction of a nonconformist chapel.

 Toward the end of the 18th century, Gulliford passed to Francis Augustus Eliott, 2nd Baron Heathfield, who was the son of the governor of Gibraltar during the American Revolutionary Wars, George Augustus Elliot, 1st Baron Heathfield.